matomo-org/developer-documentation/docs/generated/master/Piwik/ScheduledTask.md

 <a name="getMethodName" id="getMethodName"></a>
 ### `getMethodName()`

-Returns the method name that will be regularly executed.
+Returns the name of the method that will be executed.

 #### Signature